High Protein Banana Pudding {with Chessmen Cookies}

 • Ensure the bananas are not exposed to air to keep them from browning.
 Tossing them with a little lemon juice before assembling might help too (but may change the flavor profile).

 • Ripe bananas work best in this recipe, however, I find that slightly under ripe bananas work too.
+They seem to sweeten as they sit in the fridge.

 • You could keep the pudding mixture refrigerated without the bananas for up to 5 days, and just slice bananas individually when ready to eat.